Student-centric advice and objective recommendations

 Liberal arts curriculum

 Liberal arts schools don’t specifically focus on a certain area of study like research colleges.
 Instead, they offer students a chance to experience multiple different disciplines.
-You’ll still be able to pick your major, but your requirements are more likely to be generalized.
+You’ll still be able to choose your major in programs like STEM, but your requirements are more likely to be generalized.

 Centralized location